kaylasyahirahkhansa/ideal-potato/brainchanges.md

 - You learned language as a child.
 - You learned to walk.
 - You learned to read.
 - You're learning even right now.
-Every sentence you read might causes small changes in your brain.
+Every sentence you read might cause small changes in your brain.

 You've been experiencing neuroplasticity your entire life, even if you aren't thinking of the word constantly.